OBSERVATION

 Using observation in different ways

 You can use observational research in different ways.
 At one end is the controlled observation, where the researcher completely manages the environment.
-At the other is participant observation where the researcher joins the group to understand behaviour and changes.
+At the other is non-participant observation where the researcher observes participants in their natural environment without intervening.
 Both have strengths and weaknesses which are often linked to how much an evaluator or researcher has influenced the environment and it’s subjects.

 Naturalistic (or nonparticipant) observation happens when a researcher doesn’t intervene and studies behaviour that occurs naturally.

-In participant observation, the researcher take a full part.
+In participant observation, the researcher takes part in the environment they are observing.
 Most commonly, this happens when the researcher joins a group to observe behaviour that otherwise would be inaccessible.

 This Forum for Qualitative Social Research site includes a comprehensive explanation of observation methods, recommendations on what to observe, ethics in observation and tips to collect useful data.

-This slide deck created by Melanie Bryant from Swinburne University in Australia presents the basics of conducting participant observation in applied research projects.
+This slide deck and presentation by Melanie Bryant presents the basics of conducting participant observation in applied research projects.

 Characteristics of effective observers